Multicultural Lounge and Earl Moseley, Jr., Black Students' Resource Library

 Origins & Mission Statement

-According to the university website, Texas State first opened its doors to African American students in 1963 following court ordered desegregation.
-Georgia Hoodye Cheatham, Helen Jackson Franks, Gloria Odoms Powell, Dana J. Smith and Mabeleen Washington Wozniak were the first African American women to attend TXST.
+Texas State University first opened its doors to African American students in 1963, following court ordered desegregation.
+Georgia Hoodye Cheathan, Helen Jackson Franks, Gloria Odoms Powell, Dana J. Smith, and Mabeleen Washington Wozniak were the first African American women to attend TXST.
 We honors these women through the designation of the Multicultural Lounge on TXST's campus.

-- Reservations for events held 8am-5pm must be open to the public.
+- Requests for events held 8am-5pm must be open to the public.